daleroberts/s2cloudmask/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) ![Release](https://img.shields.io/badge/Release-Private-ff69b4.svg)

-The **s2cloudmask** Python package provides classifiers for clouds in Sentinel-2 observations.
+The [s2cloudmask](https://github.com/daleroberts/s2cloudmask) Python package provides Machine Learning classifiers for **cloud detection** in Sentinel-2 observations.
 The aim of this package is to open-source and demonstrate some of the tools being developed as part of the [Digital Earth Australia](https://www.ga.gov.au/dea) initiative and to push the state-of-art in the area of cloud classification.

 The package currently provides two classifiers:
  * A spectral pixel-based approach